The Phil Collins classic, In the Air Tonight boomed through his car’s stereo system as Terry Hunter slowly cruised through a quaint bay side hamlet.

 After rounding a bend in the road, excitement washed over him when he noticed the characteristic buildings of his intended destination up ahead.

 The narrow road on which he traveled terminated at a large set of black wrought iron gates.
-A satisfied smile emerged out the side of his face as he read the large sign erected to the left of the gates - “California State Prison San Quentin”.
+A satisfied smile filled his face as he read the large sign erected to the left of the gates - “California State Prison San Quentin”.

 While stationary at a stop sign, Terry took a moment to take in the sight of the infamous prison before him.
-San Quentin’s commanding presence resembled that of a medieval castle, with its crenelated parapet tower front and foremost and its surrounding fortress walls.
+Its commanding presence resembled that of a medieval castle, with its crenelated parapet tower front and foremost and its surrounding fortress walls.